-Moraic is the Cascadilla Press font for building phonological structures.
-You can order Moraic as a download from Kagi or on CD-ROM from Cascadilla Press.
-When you order from Kagi, you can start using Moraic today -- you'll receive a personal download link via e-mail as soon as Kagi has processed your payment.
+You can order Moraic as a download from FastSpring or on CD-ROM from Cascadilla Press.
+When you order from FastSpring, you can start using Moraic today.
+You'll receive a personal download link via e-mail as soon as FastSpring has processed your payment.

-Moraic for Mac and MoraicWin work with all current operating systems and applications.
+Moraic for Mac and MoraicWin include the TrueType font, clear instructions, and a key map on a handy reference card.
+The fonts work with all current operating systems and applications.

-Our standard single-user license does not allow Moraic to be installed in shared-computer environments such as computer labs.
-For that sort of environment, we offer a 3-year license for $20 per computer.
-Contact firstname.lastname@example.org for details or to place an order.
+Our standard single-user license agreement does not allow Moraic to be installed in shared-computer environments such as computer labs.
+For that sort of environment, we offer a 1-year license for $20 per computer.
+Contact email@example.com for details or to place an order.

 How to use Moraic

 This section is excerpted from the instructions which accompany Moraic.

 Moraic provides the connecting lines you need to show various phonological structures.
 Actual text for the nodes of a structure can be in any font you like, and can be formatted in any manner.

 The easiest way to create a tree is generally to type in the text for the nodes in approximately the positions you want.
 Then go back to a spot where you want connecting lines, select Moraic from the font menu, and press the appropriate keys.
 Finally, use spaces or tabs to move everything into place.